 My first pop concert, aged 12, was a Stock Aitken and Waterman event featuring my first love Jason Donovan.
 I was on a high for weeks afterwards.
 Little did I know that twenty years later I would end up editing his autobiography.

-I love marine animals, and in the past (before children!)
-I have been a keen scuba diver.
-I’ve played with baby sea lions, penguins and marine iguanas in the Galapagos and scuba dived with Galapagos reef sharks and hammerhead sharks.
+I love marine animals, and I’m a keen snorkeler and sometime scuba diver.
+I’ve played with baby sea lions, penguins and marine iguanas in the Galapagos and scuba-dived with Galapagos reef sharks and hammerhead sharks.
 I’ve glided with manta rays in Coral Bay (WA) and the Similan Islands in Thailand, encountered huge potato cod and graceful minke whales on the Great Barrier Reef, and swum with the mighty whale sharks of Ningaloo.
-I have experienced the absolute joy of being surrounded by wild dolphins in New Zealand and WA waters, and had the very special experience of a dolphin ‘buzzing’ me while I was pregnant (using concentrated echolocation to ‘see’ the baby).
+I’ve experienced the absolute joy of being surrounded by wild dolphins in New Zealand and WA waters, and once had the very special experience of a dolphin ‘buzzing’ me while I was pregnant (using concentrated echolocation to ‘see’ the baby).

 In 2011 I went to Japan while researching Shallow Breath, and visited Taiji, the town famous for its horrific dolphin drives.
 I was only there for two days, and thankfully I didn’t have to witness the brutal hunt up close, although I watched the banger boats drive the dolphins in from a distance.
 However, I did encounter the dolphins in captivity in the sea pens, being broken and starved while trained for human entertainment.
 Those images will stay with me forever.